kubestellar/kubestellar/environments/dev-env/docs/example_stages.md

 You can accept it or configure your firewall to suppress them by adding our kcp-edge components to the list of permitted apps.

-You should see an ouput similar to the one below:
+After the completion of the `install_edge-mc.sh` script, you should see an ouput similar to the one below:

 #### Two kind clusters: